Key Takeaways

 Chinese calligraphy features five main scripts — Seal, Clerical, Regular, Running, and Cursive — each with its own distinct beauty, from the formal precision of Regular Script to the expressive flow of Cursive.

 Chinese calligraphy is not just about getting a character onto the page.
-The art of calligraphy comes with its own set of rules that continue to be observed and respected by modern calligraphers in China today.
+The art comes with its own set of rules that modern calligraphers in China still observe and respect today.

-• 枕腕 (zhěnwàn): Writers using this technique rest their wrists on a table or on top of their non-writing hand.
+• 枕腕 (zhěnwàn): Writers rest their wrists on a table or on top of their non-writing hand.
 This technique is typically used by beginners.

-• 提腕 (tíwàn): Writers using this technique lift their wrists slightly while resting their forearms on the table.
+• 提腕 (tíwàn): Writers lift their wrists slightly while resting their forearms on the table.

-• 悬腕 (xuánwàn): Writers using this technique hold their elbows and wrists suspended above their writing tables with no support.
-This method is typically used by more experienced calligraphers and those who wish to write using cursive or running scripts.
+• 悬腕 (xuánwàn): Writers hold their elbows and wrists suspended above the table with no support.
+This method is typically used by more experienced calligraphers and for cursive or running scripts.

 Close-up of a hand holding a Chinese calligraphy brush in proper position